Marlos Moreno: Troyes

 After spending six years at Manchester City without making an appearance, Moreno signed a two-year contract with fellow City Football Group club Troyes on 1 September 2022.

+Konyaspor

+On 3 March 2023, Moreno joined Konyaspor on loan until the end of the 2022–23 season.
+He signed a permanent 2+1 year contract on 1 August.

+Tenerife

+On 4 September 2024, free agent Moreno returned to Spain after joining CD Tenerife in Segunda División on a two-year deal.

+Atlético Nacional

+On 28 July 2025, the Colombian club Atlético Nacional announced the return of Moreno after being Copa Libertadores champion in 2016.

 International career

 After representing Colombia at under-17 level, Moreno was called up to the main squad on 11 February 2016.
 He made his full international debut on 24 March, coming on as 85th-minute substitute for Juan Cuadrado and setting up Edwin Cardona's last-minute winner.
 On 11 June 2016, Moreno scored his first international goal against Costa Rica in the Copa America Centenario.